Scholarships and Financial Aid

 GW Law students benefit from a variety of extracurricular programs:

-The Career Development Office provides superior support to our students who are seeking judicial clerkships.
-During the past 10 years we have placed 5 GW students in Supreme Court clerkships—a trend which we expect to continue.
+The Center for Professional Development & Career Strategy provides superior support to our students who are seeking judicial clerkships.
+During the past 10 years we have placed 5 GW students in Supreme Court clerkships—a trend that we expect to continue.

 We continue to provide "hands on" experience for our students and a service to our community through The Jacob Burns Community Legal Clinics including: Family Justice Litigation Clinic; Federal, Criminal, and Appellate Clinic; Health Rights Law Clinic, Immigration Clinic; International Human Rights Clinic; Neighborhood Law & Policy Clinic; Public Justice Advocacy Clinic; Small Business & Community Economic Development Clinic; Vaccine Injury Clinic; the Domestic Violence Project, Project for Older Prisoners; and Law Students in Court.